 Previous investigations of the Site indicated the presence of the COCs in soil exceeding the established cleanup goals for this Site.
 The most effective removal action for soil is excavation and off-Site disposal.
-This section discusses the ARARs for the proposed soil excavation and off-Site disposal.
+This section discusses the applicable or relevant and appropriate requirements (ARARs) for the proposed soil excavation and off-Site disposal.